 However, had I known at that point how long it was going to be, we would have gone somewhere else and eaten breakfast.

 Unfortunately, it was after 12:15 p.m. when we were finally seated, a full hour after our confirmed reservation time.

 We were hungry, tired, and all of our plans for the day had to be pushed back.
 I do not mind waiting for a meal.
 We even run late from time to time.
 But over a full hour past our reservation time was unacceptable.

-There were also groups of people, like us, camped outside the restaurant entrance.
+There were other groups of people, like us, camped outside the restaurant’s entrance.
 As you can probably imagine, everyone was frustrated and venting.

 Tambu Lounge, in the lobby, even opened early and started offering complimentary juice to guests waiting.
 At that point, it should have been complimentary Lapu Lapu drinks, but it was a little early.
 Needless to say, it was a really disappointing start to our day.

 At one point, I did walk up to the hostess to make sure we were checked in and hadn’t gotten skipped over.
 She checked the reservation and kept stammering something about it was all-you-care-to-enjoy once you were seated.
 Okay, I wasn’t worried about what I was going to eat but more about when!

 Finally, we received a text and were escorted to our table.
 We were seated next to this table with the most lovely view.

 Normally, I would have requested to move over to the table so we could enjoy the view.
 But given that we felt like we were starving, I didn’t want any other issues delaying our meal.

 Looking back, it was extremely annoying not to have been able to enjoy this view.
 Especially, since the table sat there empty for the majority of our meal period.
 It also probably would have made our experience and this review sound more appealing.